-E-commerce analytics is all about gathering and studying data from your online store.
+E-commerce analytics is all about gathering and analysing data from your online store.
 This data helps you understand how your store is doing and what you can do to improve it.
 When you know this data, you can make changes to help your store sell more and make your customers happier.

 So, if you want to scale your e-commerce store and leave your competition in the dust, it’s time to master e-commerce analytics.